supermatrixx/suncae/README.md

 and then SunCAE would be available at <http://localhost/suncae>.

-For more detailed instructions including setting up production web servers and using virtualization tools (e.g. docker and/or virtual machines) read the [documentation](doc).
+For more detailed instructions including setting up production web servers and using virtualization tools (e.g. docker and/or virtual machines) read the [installation guide](doc/INSTALL.md).

 ## Configuration